2600hz/kazoo/applications/crossbar/doc/rate_limiting.md

          }
         }

-4. Deduct flat amount for an account for a specifc endpoint:
+4. Deduct flat amount for an account for a specific endpoint:

         {"_id":"crossbar"
          ,"default":{